johnnietse/L4-autonomous-object-detection-model-training/README.md

 ## 🌟 Project Overview

-This repository contains the complete perception stack for a **Level 4 Autonomous Vehicle** prototype developed as part of Queen's University's Engineering Design course.
+This repository contains the complete training for an object detection model that will be used for a **Level 4 Autonomous Vehicle** prototype developed as part of Queen's University's Engineering Design course.
 The system enables:

 > *"Real-time detection and classification of road objects using edge-optimized deep learning models for autonomous navigation decisions."*